junity233/deep-anything/README.md

 #### **Detailed Explanation**

-- reason_clients: Configuration for thinking models, currently supports deepseek and openai types.
-When the type is openai, deepanything directly uses the model's output as the thinking content, and it is recommended to use qwq-32b in this case.
+- reason_clients: Configuration for the thinking model, currently supporting two types: deepseek and openai.
+When the type is openai, DeepAnything directly uses the model's output as the thinking content; it is recommended to use qwq-32b in this case.
-- response_clients: Configuration for response models, currently only supports the openai type.
+- response_clients: Configuration for the response model, currently supporting only one type: openai.
+- models: Model configuration, including model name, thinking model, response model, parameters for the thinking model, and parameters for the response model.
+    - reason_prompt: Specifies how the thinking content should be embedded into the conversation.
+DeepAnything will use `reason_prompt` to format the thinking content.
+The default is `<think>{}</think>`.
+    - reason_system_prompt: Adds extra prompt words for the thinking model.
+This prompt will be placed at the end of the message as a `system` role and passed to the thinking model.
+If not specified, it will not take effect.
-- api_keys: API keys for user authentication.
-When left blank or an empty list, the server does not use API keys for authentication.
+- api_keys: API keys used for user identity verification.
+When not filled or an empty list, the server does not use API keys for authentication.
 - log: Log configuration.
-If this item is not filled in, the default logging configuration of uvicorn will be used.
-For details, please refer to [uvicorn logging configuration](https://www.uvicorn.org/settings/#logging).
+If this item is not filled, the default uvicorn log configuration will be used.
+For more details, refer to [uvicorn logging configuration](https://www.uvicorn.org/settings/#logging) and [Python Logging configuration](https://docs.python.org/3/library/logging.config.html).}

 ## Deploying with Docker
 ### 1. Pull the Image

 ```bash
 docker pull junity233/deepanything:latest
 ```